netzpirat/guard-coffeescript/README.md

     public/javascripts/compiled/ui/buttons/toggle_button.js

+Note the parenthesis around the `.+\.coffee`.
+This enables guard-coffeescript to place the full path that was matched inside the parenthesis into the proper output directory.

 This behaviour can be switched off by passing the option `:shallow => true` to the guard, so that all JavaScripts will be compiled directly to the output directory.

 ## Development